Jyrsinho/memorygame/readme.md

 Have to stop because baby is crying but tomorrow I have to start from learning about modules and how they are different in that ECMASCRIPT or in Node.js and what version I am actually using now.

+## 21.1.2025
+So Jest wants the modules to be CommonJS modules that have that